 But if you learn the four simple skills I taught my son, and you practice them in manageable and small situations, you'll eventually be able to start a conversation with ease.

-- have a few questions or topics of conversation handy to engage the other person
+- have a few questions or topics to talk about handy to engage the other person

-If you need some ideas for conversation topics, here are 31 you might consider.
+If you need some ideas for conversation, here are 31 good topics to talk about:

-Choose a few that resonate with you, write them down, and keep them in your wallet or purse for those times when you are in new social situations.
+Choose a few of these topics that resonate with you, write them down, and keep them in your wallet or purse for those times when you are in new social situations.

 1. Comment on something attractive about the person's attire or appearance which shows you are noticing them in a positive light.
 We all love a bit of sincere flattery.
 “What a beautiful dress.
 Where did you get it?”
 “Those glasses are cool.
 I've been looking for frames like that.”

 2. Remark on the event or the surroundings.
 This is a great fallback discussion topic when you feel flummoxed.
 “I've been looking forward to this party all week.
 How do you know (the host or hostess)?”
 “Do you know the band who's playing tonight?”
 “I've never been to Sharon's home before.
 It's incredible don't you think?”

 This may interest you: